jaydogman23/Cisco-Networking-Labs/README.md

 Each lab is provided as a Cisco Packet Tracer (`.pkt`) file.

 Example labs include:
-- `Configuration 1.pkt`
+- `ExtendedAcls.pkt`

 Additional labs will be added as coursework progresses.

 ---

 ## Tools Used
-- Cisco Packet Tracer (version 8.x or newer)
+- Cisco Packet Tracer
 - Cisco IOS CLI

 ---